jacobzamoraa/CIs106-JacobZamora/README.md

 ## Assignment 2
 The programming language I selected was python.
 I selected this language because you told us that this is a popular and easier language for beginners.
 I intend to use this language for our class when doing assignments.
 I also intend to practice and try to use this language to the full extent.
 I tested the Thonny ide and I also intend to use the Thonny Ide program for this course.

+## Assignment 3
+What I learned about programming for this assignment is how to make basic flowcharts of procedures.
+I also got the feeling of using flowgorithm and python much better and easier.
+I pretty much have the hang of it now and it is not as confusing as before.
+The more I use it and really focus on what I am doing, the more I understand.
+How you can use flowcharts in everyday life is if you are in a business, you use flowcharts to show how orders or purchases are done as well as showing pricing in a business.